sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Eye for Faces

-No matter the disguise, once you get a read on your mark youíd know it anywhere.
+No matter the disguise, once you get a read on your mark you√≠d know it anywhere.
 By spending at least a minute chatting with and closely observing a creature, you can memorize it and its mannerisms.
 You can instantly and accurately recognize any creature you memorize in this way, and you can automatically see through any disguise it uses so long as you are able to both see it and hear it speak.
 In addition, you gain an expertise die on Insight checks.

 Self-Reliant